netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-rancher.md

    - **Namespace:** Specify the namespace where you want to create the Citrix ingress controller.
 You can also use the **Edit as YAML** option to specify the same in the YAML file.
    - **Accept License:** Select **Yes** to accept the terms and conditions of the Citrix license.
    - **Login File Name:** Specify the name of the Kubernetes secret.
-The secret file is used for the Citrix ADC login.
+The secret file is used for the Netscaler login.
-   - **Citrix ADC IP:**  It is the NSIP or SNIP of the Citrix ADC device.
+   - **Netscaler IP:**  It is the NSIP or SNIP of the Netscaler device.
 For high availability, specify the SNIP as the IP address.

 6. Click **Preview** to verify the information and click **Launch**.